Confronting Discrimination In The Workplace (For Leaders)

 The Americans with Disabilities Act prohibits discrimination against people with disabilities in several areas, including employment, transportation, public accommodations, communications, and access to state and local government' programs and services.

-Discrimination in the workplace is a very common occurrence in most organizations around the world.
-As a leader, it’s your responsibility to, if not stop it, taking some serious measures against such acts.
+Discrimination in the workplace is a widespread occurrence in most organizations around the world.
+As a leader, you must put a stop to such actions, if not outright prevent them.